Selge/Selge/README.md

   ⚒ A beginning Python developer.

-  🛠 Iinterested in software development, Linux Operation Systems and information security.
+  🛠 Interested in software development, Linux Operation Systems and information security.

   🙌 Open for job propositions